8bitkick/SevSegPlus/README.md

 - For Arduino Due, Zero or MKR only
 - Use of TC4_Handler may clash with other libraries (e.g. LCD matrix drivers)

-## Hardware

-Instancing with `ledDisplay.begin();` defaults to the NSA1166 setup with the following pin assignments:

-* Arduino pins 0-5 to LED digits 1-6 (NSA1166 c3 - c8) with 220 ohm resistors in series
-* Arduino pins 6-13 to LED segments A-G (NSA1166 Aa - Ga)

 ## Example use
 ~~~~
 #include "SevSegPlus.h"